diyjac/SDC-P4/README.md

                	horizonLine += 1
 ```

 But why should we care?
-In the next stage of the pipeline, we will be performing a persective to plane transform, and one of the issues with doing these types of transforms are its non liniarity, particularly at the vanishing point, which is one of the points along the horizon of the perspective image.
+In the next stage of the pipeline, we will be performing a perspective to plane transform, and one of the issues with doing these types of transforms are its nonlinearity, particularly at the vanishing point, which is one of the points along the horizon of the perspective image.
 As you approach the vanishing point, a short vertical distance in pixel space, represent a very large distance when projected in birds-eye view.
 We will describe this in more details in *section 3.2.6, Lane Line Measurements.*

 #### 3.2.4 Perspective to Plane Transform

 One of the major difference between Project 1 and 4, is the requirement to apply a perspective transform to rectify the binary road image to a ("birds-eye view").
 The reason to do this is to more easily identify the lane lines and to make curvature measurements.
-We will be using OpenCV *getPerspectiveTransform* and *cv2.warpPerspective* functions to do the heavy lifting of purforming the transformation, but we still need to find four corners points on the road surface to project on to a planar "bireds-eye view.
+We will be using OpenCV *getPerspectiveTransform* and *cv2.warpPerspective* functions to do the heavy lifting of performing the transformation, but we still need to find four corners points on the road surface to project on to a planar "birds-eye view.
 Project 1 back to the rescue with the Houghline function.
 Recall we used the Houghline function to approximate the lane line locations.
 Those identified lane lines are parallel in perspective, since they are suppose to form the lane lines which are also in parallel in perspective.
 If we assume that the base of the lane lines, where the lane meets the bottom of the image, is also parallel to another line that is near the horizon, then we have a rectangle that are formed by the two sets of parallel lines (see the red lines in the left image below.)
 We can use the corner points of this rectangle as our source points and then map them to a planar surface by warping their points as describe below using the orange and light blue dashed arrow lines.
-The blue dash lines indecates that the image on both sides of the transform are symtric and will remain symtric during the transformations.
-Therefore, we can reperpose so of the old codes from Project 1 to perform the initial task of not just estimate the lane lines, but to also calculate our source points.
+The blue dashed line indicates that the image on both sides of the transform are symmetric and will remain symtric during the transformations.
+Therefore, we can repurpose so of the old codes from Project 1 to perform the initial task of not just estimate the lane lines, but to also calculate our source points.
 It is important that we are able to calculate this dynamically because, we do not know in advance if the camera is facing a road going uphill or downhill and the perspective transform for them will be quite different and make it harder to identify lane lines.

 ![Perspective Image Transform](./images/projectiontransform.png)

 We will be using our **ProjectionManager** module to handling these OpenCV *HoughLinesP* calculations and initial source point generation.
 In general, we will be using the *HoughLinesP* function to find the left and right lane lines.
-Using linear algrabra calculations, we will identify the Y intercept of both lines.
+Using linear algebraic calculations, we will identify the Y intercept of both lines.
 This, in theory, is where both the horizon is at and also the vanishing point in perspective.
-From there, we will have to calculate a "backoff" from the horizon, since points near the vanishing point is theorically at infinity and will not be useful.
+From there, we will have to calculate a "backoff" from the horizon, since points near the vanishing point is theoretically at infinity and will not be useful.
 Our current rule of thumb for a standard backoff during initialization is at 30 pixels; however, this is now no longer static and can be dynamically change during video processing based on detected horizon from the **ImageFilter** module which we will describe in section 3.2.6, Lane Line Measurements.
 Below is the code segment that the **ProjectionManager** module uses to perform the backoff calculations:

 ```
     # find the right and left line's intercept,